Client Service Charter

 - Ensures books, journals and audio-visual material are reshelved correctly and made available promptly, and items reported missing are followed up.

-- Provides computers, photocopying, printing and study facilities to assist your learning and research needs.
+- Provides computers, scanning, printing and study facilities to assist your learning and research needs.

 - Are available to support you to find information and use Library services to meet your specific research needs.